Chromogenic in situ hybridization: Preparation of tissue, hybridization of probes, and detection

 For CISH to work optimally, chromosomes must be in either interphase or metaphase.
 Tissue samples are securely attached to a surface, which is usually a glass slide, with paraffin.
 The tissue samples must then be washed and heated several times to remove any paraffin before the hybridization step.
 After this, the sample has to undergo pepsin digestion to ensure the target is accessible.
 As a final step, 10–20 μL of probe is added, the sample is covered with a coverslip which is sealed with rubber cement, and the slide is heated to 97 °C for 5–10 minutes to denature the DNA.
 The slide is then placed in a 37 °C oven overnight so that the probe can hybridize.
 On the next day, the sample is washed and a blocker for nonspecific protein binding sites is applied.
 If horseradish peroxidase (HRP) is going to be used, the sample must be incubated in hydrogen peroxide to suppress endogenous peroxidase activity.
 If digoxigenin was used as a probe label, an anti-digoxigenin fluorescein primary antibody followed by a HRP-conjugated anti-fluorescein secondary antibody are then applied.
 If biotin was used as a probe label, non-specific binding sites must first be blocked using bovine serum albumin (BSA).
 Then, HRP-conjugated streptavidin is used for detection.
 HRP then converts diaminobenzidine (DAB) into an insoluble brown product, which can be detected in a bright-field microscope under 40- to 60-fold magnification.
-A counterstain such as hematoxylin and eosin can be used to make the product more visible.
+Staining lightly with hematoxylin can be used as a counterstain to make the product more visible.